 - Monitoring your progress

 Your CBT-I therapist may recommend changes that seem counterintuitive.
 For example, sometimes you may be asked to set an alarm to wake up before you get what feels like enough sleep.
-Rest assured that changes like this one are part of what it takes to establish good sleep habits.
+Changes like this one are part of what it takes to establish good sleep habits.
 Having healthy sleep habits is often the most important part of addressing insomnia.
 (If you’re looking to improve your sleep habits on your own, read our recommended sleep hacks.)

 Doctors will sometimes prescribe sedatives and hypnotics to help with sleep.
 Remember, these medications are typically not recommended for long term use.
 Some of these medications can be habit-forming.
 In the short term they may be helpful, but over time they can erode our natural abilities to fall asleep.
 This can actually make insomnia worse.
 These medications are best used rarely, and only for short-term purposes.
 Most people with insomnia can benefit from changes to their habits and from addressing any anxiety problems that affect their ability to get to sleep.